jon-heard/obsidian-inline-scripts/README.md

 ***

-This Obsidian plugin lets the user to type text shortcuts that are replaced by (or "expanded into") javascript generated text.
+This Obsidian plugin lets the user type text shortcuts that are replaced by (or "expanded into") Javascript generated text.

 This plugin works on all platforms, including mobile.